Please wait while we set things up. This will take less than 60 seconds!

 It'll take less than 60 seconds

-A credit score ranges between 300-900.
+A credit score in India ranges between 300-900.
 You should always take measure to bring your credit score closer to 900.
-A higher credit score increases your chances of getting a good deal on loans as well as credit cards.
-Let’s take a look at the different credit score range:
+A higher credit score increases your chances of getting a good deal on personal loans as well as credit cards.

 When you make a transaction—the one that is relevant to determine your score—banks send details about it to all four credit bureaus.
 To send details to all credit agencies is a mandate by the RBI.
 Essentially, banks keep Credit Information Companies up-to-date about your monetary habits.
-If a bank needs to check your Credit Score, they can approach any one of the bureaus.
+If a bank needs to check online credit score, they can approach any one of the bureaus.
 It doesn’t matter which one because all will have the same score for you– all four are equally authoritative and on par with each other.

 After receiving information from the bank, credit bureaus get down to the task of collecting more information about your financial habits from other banks and financial institutions.
 The credit bureaus then processes this information to formulate what is called a Credit Report.

 It is very important that you keep a close eye on your Credit Score.
 It is the best way to gauge your chances to get a line of credit.
 Another reason why you should track your score is to know if it dips, or if an error has been made by credit agencies while calculating your score.
 This will help you make timely amends.

 BankBazaar feels that you should always be in complete command of your personal finances.
 In order to help you with this goal, we have made provisions for you to check credit score free.
 Knowing your Credit Score before applying for a loan can help greatly.